MadDog443/CivUMap/README.md

 Mac: go to `~/Library/Application Support/minecraft/mods/VoxelMods/voxelMap/cache`

-Then create a .7z, .zip, or .rar archive containing the directory of the server (e.g. civrealms.com), and send it over Discord: @Raven#0971.
-If it's a lot of data, you might need to upload it to a file hosting service of your choice (for example PixelDrain or MediaFire).
+Then create a .7z, .zip, or .rar archive containing the directory of the server (e.g. play.civuniverse.com), and submit it to my [Google Form](https://forms.gle/4TrfWZpsNWqDgGKA8).
+If it's a lot of data, you might need to upload it to a file hosting service of your choice (for example PixelDrain or MediaFire) and send it to me via discord @MadDog443#4618.

 Done!
 Thank you for contributing.
 You will always be remembered.

 [^ Edited and taken from the CivMap Repo Wiki](https://github.com/gjum/civmap/wiki/Contributing#how-to-contribute-voxelmap-data)

-Thanking the following people for contributions:
+Thank you for your help, contributions, and patience:
-- Topher3001
+- Gjum
-- ChChris34
+- Raven
-- Assjackets
+- Myself
-- Yellofishy
+- SwiftFizz